soundariyan18/19AI307_JAVA/Module-05/DAY-1/README.md

 # Ex.No:5(A)  DATA HIDING AND ENCAPSULATION
 ## AIM:
-To Create a java program to display name and location of the employee and use the encapsulation concepts
+To Create a java program to display name and location of the vehicle and use the encapsulation concepts

 ## ALGORITHM :
 1. Start the program